monokrome/spirit/README.md

 # Spirit

-A Rust command-line tool for generating alternative and fringe frequency audio files for experimentation and research.
+A Rust command-line tool for generating frequency-based audio files for meditation, experimentation, and personal exploration.

 ## Overview

-Spirit generates audio files based on various documented frequencies from alternative healing traditions, esoteric systems, and consciousness research.
-The tool is designed for personal experimentation and makes no claims about the efficacy of any frequencies.
+Spirit generates audio files based on frequencies documented across healing traditions, spiritual practices, esoteric systems, and consciousness research.
+The tool is designed for personal exploration and makes no claims about the efficacy of any frequencies.

-**This is an experimental research tool.** The frequencies and their associated claims come from various alternative traditions and should be approached with appropriate skepticism and curiosity.
+**This is an exploratory tool.** The frequencies and their associated meanings come from diverse traditions worldwide.
+Approach with both openness and discernment.

 ## Features